 Legally, there are a few possible defenses to a carjacking.
 The first is to show that there was some form of consent given to take the other person’s vehicle.
 Another line of defense is to prove that it was a mistaken identification.
 It could be the case that the victim of the carjacking was so startled and stressed because of the event that they mistakenly identified the wrong person.

-If you or a loved one has been charged with carjacking in California, you need an aggressive Orange County criminal defense lawyer on your side.
-From our office in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
-Call (855) 505-5588 or contact us online for a free initial consultation.
+If you or a loved one has been charged with carjacking in California, you need an aggressive criminal defense lawyer on your side.
+From our offices in Costa Mesa and San Diego, we serve people throughout Southern California.
+Call (855) 505-5588 or contact us online for a free initial consultation.?